elexis/elexis-3-core/readme.md

 ## Updating all versions for a newer ID

-We do this for all new major version, eg. 3.3 -\> 3.4.
+We do this for all new major version, eg. 3.9 -\> 3.10.
 See also http://www.mojohaus.org/versions-maven-plugin/usage.html

 Steps to follow are:

 -   Update the version in master pom.xml
 -   Run
-    `mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=3.9.0-SNAPSHOT`
+    `mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=3.10.0-SNAPSHOT`
+    `grep --files-with-match 3.9.0 bundles/*/META-INF/MANIFEST.MF | xargs sed -i 's/3.9.0/3.10.0/g'`

 -   Test and check whether the old version number is still present in other files.